 - Consolidates all of the definitions that apply to the office into one section and updates some definitions to align with best practices and industry standards;

 - Relocates provisions of current law regarding the information technology revolving fund and the coordination of the statewide geographic information system;

-Current law specifies the roles and responsibilities of the office.
-Section 7 repeals and reenacts the law and defines the office's roles and responsibilities in connection with IT.
+- Repeals and reenacts the roles and responsibilities section of law for the office and defines the office's roles and responsibilities in connection with IT;

-Current law specifies the responsibilities of state agencies regarding IT.
-Section 8 adds additional responsibilities when a state agency undertakes a major IT project, when a state agency is the business owner of an IT system, and when the office is involved in a state agency's IT project only as a party to the contract.
-Section 8 also authorizes the office to delegate an IT function to a state agency and specifies procedures and requirements that the office and the state agency are required to follow when such delegation occurs.
+- adds additional responsibilities when a state agency undertakes a major IT project, when a state agency is the business owner of an IT system, and when the office is involved in a state agency's IT project only as a party to the contract;

-Current law creates an interdepartmental data protocol that governs data-sharing among state agencies.
-Section 13 repeals and reenacts current law and specifies requirements of the office and the government data advisory board regarding the creation of a data-sharing and privacy master plan and additional requirements for when a state agency shares personal identifying information with another state agency.Section 14 updates the office's annual reporting requirement to the general assembly regarding IT asset inventory.Sections 15 through 20 make conforming amendments, and section 21 repeals obsolete provisions regarding the consolidation of IT functions to the office, the transfer of employees and officers to the office, the creation of a work eligibility verification portal, the creation and implementation of the Colorado financial reporting system, and a reporting requirement on the transfer of IT infrastructure ownership.
-Section 21 also repeals provisions regarding the statewide communications and information infrastructure that are incorporated into other provisions of law.
+The act makes conforming amendments and repeals obsolete provisions regarding the consolidation of IT functions to the office, the transfer of employees and officers to the office, the creation of a work eligibility verification portal, the creation and implementation of the Colorado financial reporting system, and a reporting requirement on the transfer of IT infrastructure ownership.
+The act also repeals provisions regarding the statewide communications and information infrastructure that are incorporated into other provisions of law.